Skip to content

 Mississippi River + Tom Lee Park

-A trip to Memphis simply isn’t worth it if you don’t spend some time on the banks of one of the most famous rivers in the world.
-Ol’ Man River serves as the perfect backdrop for an impromptu picnic, an afternoon stroll or some sightseeing—and the myriad parks along the shore give you ample opportunity to enjoy the Big Muddy.
+A trip to Memphis simply isn’t complete without spending time on the banks of one of the most famous rivers in the world.
+Ol’ Man River serves as the perfect backdrop for an impromptu picnic, an afternoon stroll, or some sightseeing—and the myriad parks along the shore give you ample opportunity to enjoy the Big Muddy.

 Memphis Botanic Gardens